-At your request, LaRoche Petroleum Consultants, Ltd. (LPC) has estimated the proved reserves and future cash flow, as of December 31, 2010, to the Dorchester Minerals, L.P.
-(DMLP) interest in certain properties located onshore in the continental United States.
+At your request, LaRoche Petroleum Consultants, Ltd. (LPC) has estimated the proved reserves and future cash flow, as of December 31, 2011, to the Dorchester Minerals, L.P.
+(DMLP) royalty interest in certain properties located onshore in the continental United States.
 This report was completed as of the date of this letter.
 This report was prepared to provide DMLP with Securities and Exchange Commission (SEC) compliant reserve estimates.
 It is our understanding that the report comprises one-hundred (100%) percent of DMLP's royalty interests, of which ninety-four percent (94%) were evaluated by LPC and six percent (6%) by Calhoun Blair.
 We believe that the assumptions, data, methods, and procedures used in preparing this report, as set out below, are appropriate for the purpose of this report.
 This report has been prepared using constant prices and costs and conforms to our understanding of the SEC guidelines, reserves definitions, and applicable financial accounting rules.

 The Fayetteville Royalty properties (Group 22) were projected by Calhoun Blair & Associates Inc. in Dallas, Texas at the request of DMLP.
-Calhoun Blair & Associates also prepares the reserve estimates for DMLP's net profits interest properties.